 How to set up the loops on your fingers to get the color order you want in your square, flat, Spanish, or double braid.
 Also, many square and flat braid color-patterns with setup instructions (and some flat double braid patterns contributed by Dan Gaiser).
 Part 2: hints and ideas on how to choose effective color combinations for your braids.

 5- loop square and flat braids are easy to learn, and make great-looking cords and bands.
-Check out my photos and video… Or, for an even easier intro to loop-braiding, click on the link to my new tutorial for 3-loop braids.
+For an even easier intro to loop-braiding, click on the link to my new tutorial for 3-loop braids.

 How to use thumbs to make even bigger and better braids.
-This has been done historically in both Europe and Asia, as well as (more recently) here on the west coast of the U.S. Why let two whole digits go to waste?!
+This has been done in (at least) China and Finland, as well as here on the west coast of the U.S. Why let two whole digits go to waste?!

 If you are already comfortable braiding 7-loop square braids, this seven-loop braid might be fun to try next.
 It has twice as many loop transfers as a square braid–and they are done differently than you might expect!
 (Includes set-up instructions for several different color patterns.)